How to Run a Successful Continuous Delivery

 - After the build passes all the initial tests, additional automated testing may be triggered to ensure further product quality before the feature is released.

-So, in a nutshell, continuous delivery assumes creating such environment that allows deploying software automatically to the production-like environment from system/application configuration stored in the version control and make it ready for the deployment to production.
+So, in a nutshell, continuous delivery assumes creating such an environment that allows deploying software automatically to the production-like environment from system/application configuration stored in the version control and makes it ready for the deployment to production.

 Testing and development are no longer two separate stages.
 These processes go hand in hand and are organically integrated into the delivery.